 A debit card option may not make sense for you, especially if the fee is just as steep as the credit card fee.
 A debit card isn’t going to help if you’re looking for extra time to pay off your rent, and probably isn’t going to earn you much—if anything—in cash back or travel points.

 If your landlord or property management company doesn’t accept credit cards, you can enlist the help of a third-party company that specializes in facilitating credit card rent payments, or you can investigate a peer-to-peer payment service.

 - Third-party payment companies usually charge 2.5%-3% of your rent.
 But you may not even have to ask your landlord for permission.
 Many will simply process your card payment and then mail a check to your landlord on your behalf.
 Others require your landlord to sign up with the service.

-- Peer-to-peer payment apps such as PayPal, Venmo, Google Pay or Apple Pay are another option.
+- Peer-to-peer payment apps such as PayPal, Venmo, Google Pay, or Apple Pay are other options.
 However, the landlord may need to be a user of the service, and you’ll still have to pay a fee to use a credit card, if they even let you use one.
-(Apple Pay and Google Pay only allow you to use a debit card to privately send money, but it’s free.)
+Apple Pay and Google Pay only allow you to use a debit card to privately send money, but it’s free.

 Even if your landlord does accept credit cards, make sure to compare transaction fees because outside providers may charge less.

 When Do Credit Card Rewards Tip the Scales?

 Many third-party service providers tout a user’s ability to earn credit card rewards when rent is charged to a card.
 However, this kind of marketing can be misleading.
 If you do the math, you’ll often find that the fee more than cancels out the rewards.